armanfm/ExplorerChem/README.md

 - generates a verifiable mass-balance report;
 - accesses the private graph only within its operational scope.

-### Invited client
+### MVP client

+- opens the demonstration mass-balance dashboard without an invitation;
-- receives access from the company responsible for a specific result;
+- receives read-only access for a simpler jury and user experience;
-- sees only the authorized dashboard and provenance summary;
-- downloads the report and integrity proof;
 - cannot upload, modify, or delete evidence;
-- cannot access other lots or the complete private graph.
+- does not receive private documents or the complete private graph;
+- will require authentication and explicit result authorization in production.

 ### Visibility horizon